tarantool/ansible-cartridge/doc/steps.md

 *If `control_instance` is not defined then [set_control_instance](#set_control_instance) will run.*

-Input facts from config:
+Input variables from config:

 - `cartridge_failover_promote_params` - promote leaders params.
-  In fact, only `force_inconsistency` parameter is used (leaders are got from specified play hosts).
+  In variable, only `force_inconsistency` parameter is used (leaders are got from specified play hosts).
   More details in [rolling update doc](/doc/rolling_update.md).

 ## eval

 [Eval code](/doc/eval.md) on instance.

-Input facts from config:
+Input variables from config:

 - `cartridge_eval_file` - path to file with Lua code to eval (isn't used if `cartridge_eval_body` is specified);